Lead the Future of MTSS 🚀 | Join the 2025 Virtual MTSS Summit, Dec. 3–4

 The Branching Minds platform streamlines communication and enhances collaboration by allowing everyone on a student’s team to see basic details of all parent contacts, whether by letter, phone, email, or in person.

-Branching Minds' Family Communication Log
+Branching Minds Family Communication Log

-5. Student Ownership: STUDENT-LED CONFERENCE TEMPLATE
+5. Student Ownership: Student-Led Conference Template

 Communicating student progress can be a challenge.
 Most parents are busy and want to know whether their child is on track or not.
-Involving students themselves in explaining their work in the classroom and intervention can be a game-changer.
-Hearing students explain their progress in their own words helps further parents’ understanding and investment in the educational journey.
+Involving students in explaining their work in the classroom and intervention can be a game-changer.
+Hearing students demonstrate their progress in their own words helps further parents’ understanding and investment in the educational journey.

 Learn more about the impact of student-led conferences from Lindsey Helton, Principal in Waco, TX, in this episode of Schoolin’ Around Podcast!

 Remember my sister sending those emails to her children's teachers?
-She knows how important it is to support her kids’ education in different ways at home, and to build a partnership with the teachers who are working hard to meet the needs of all their students.
+She understands the importance of supporting her children’s education in various ways at home and building a partnership with the teachers who are working diligently to meet the needs of all their students.
 I told her that, most likely, the teachers would appreciate her reaching out and would gladly help in whatever way they could.
-When teachers and parents are on the same team, everyone benefits…especially the students!

 Additional Resources: